 Tools and skills are part of the picture, but real success in the digital era requires nothing short of a mindset shift for most “traditional” PR professionals.
 In the past, the creative efforts of PR practitioners were directed toward journalists.
 As bloggers grew, the influencer economy took off, but we were still working to generate branded messages and stories through the filter of the writer.
 More recently, PRs are charged with developing “viral” content that engages consumers directly.
 This requires new storytelling skills and represents an enormous mindset shift and has required new talent.

 Today, everything is measurable and measured.
 PR floated for too long in a kind of netherworld―we urged clients to take it on faith that earned media would move the needle or we promised brand reach as measured in impressions … but very little beyond.
 Today, the good news is that there are easier methods and a new mindset for evaluating PR outcomes.
 And with that data, we can maximize our digital PR strategy.
 Our focus as professionals can then be on quantifiable changes in SEO, web traffic, brand engagement, and ultimately on the one metric that’s familiar to any marketer―improving business outcomes.

-This article originally appeared in MENG Blend, it was written by Dorothy Crenshaw from Business2Community, and legally licensed through the NewsCred publisher network.
+This article was published on this site on October 11, 2017, it originally appeared in MENG Blend, it was written by Dorothy Crenshaw from Business2Community, and legally licensed through the NewsCred publisher network.
 Please direct all licensing questions to firstname.lastname@example.org.